Neural Estimation of the Rate-Distortion Function With Applications to Operational Source Coding: Introduction

 Even though BA requires knowledge of the source distribution, one can use the empirical distribution $\hat{P}_n = \frac{1}{n}\sum_{i=1}^n \delta_{X_i}$ as a proxy.
 This, however, does not scale in the case of modern datasets.
 Consider the setting when $\mathcal{X} = \mathbb{R}^m$ is continuous.
 Applying BA requires discretization of the input and output alphabets.
 In many cases, this would require acute knowledge of how to discretize $\mathbb{R}^m$ to form an appropriate reconstruction alphabet $\mathcal{Y}$, and even if one could, it might result in computational complexity that grows, potentially exponentially, with $m$.
 One would need to store a $n \times |\mathcal{Y}|$ matrix for the conditional PMFs and a $|\mathcal{Y}|$-sized vector for the output marginal PMF, which may not fit in memory depending on the number of data points or the choice of discretization.
 For example, in image compression, where we assume each $X_i \in \mathbb{R}^m$ to be a single image realization, $\mathcal{Y} \subseteq \mathbb{R}^m$.
 Even for 8-bit grayscale images, full precision quantization would require $2^8 \cdot m$ points, and although one could provide better discretization schemes, they may still require an intractable number of points.

 To demonstrate, we attempt to apply discretized BA to MNIST digits in Fig.~\ref{fig:plug_in}, and plot its estimated curve in comparison to rate-distortion (with squared-error distortion) achieved by DNN compressors.
 Specifically, our source is the empirical MNIST distribution $\hat{P}_n$, and we discretize $\mathcal{Y}$ to be exactly the support of our data, i.e. $\mathcal{Y} = \bigcup_{i=1}^n \{X_i\}$.
 While this scheme should converge to the true rate-distortion function as $n \rightarrow \infty$ \cite{RDplugin}, we see that even for $n=60,000$, this fails to capture the general trend of the DNN compressors.
-Additionally, the zero-distortion rate $R(0)$, which is given by the entropy of the source when the source is discrete, is equal to $\log_2 n$ for empirical distributions.
-Hence, getting an accurate estimate for the rate-distortion function at rate $R$ on the true MNIST distribution, via this method, requires at least $2^R$ samples, which is clearly infeasible.
 Finally, the distortion corresponding to $R=0$, known as $D_{\max}$, that BA estimates is far from the optimal given by $\EE_{P_X}\bracket*{\|X-\mu_X\|_2^2}$ -- see Section~\ref{sec:results} for more details.
 This showcases the inaccuracy of BA in estimating the rate-distortion function even with relatively large number of samples.
-In contrast, our method, which provides the estimate $\widehat{R_\Theta(D)}_n$, does not exhibit these failures and is able to generalize to the true MNIST distribution.
+In contrast, our method, which provides the estimate $\widehat{R_\Theta(D)}_n$, does not exhibit these failures and is able to generalize to the true MNIST distribution for a significant portion of the rate-distortion function.